Education (EDU) Courses

 EDU-101 Intro to Child & Adolescent Development

-development through the lens of education.
-Using a
+adolescent development through the lens of K-12

-to theories of development and to the concept of
+study theories of development, the concept of

 diversity as it relates to child and adolescent

-including biological/physical, cognitive, social,
+biological/physical, cognitive, social/emotional,

-community-based field placements as they are
+community-based field placements while being

 introduced to qualitative data collection/analysis

 techniques.
-EDU 101 students compose a variety of
+Assignments include a variety of

-reflective essays and analytical reports based on
+narratives, and analytical reports based on course

-in three school settings (elementary, middle, and
+school settings (elementary, middle, and high

-high school) and/or community-based organizations
+school) and/or community-based organizations

 (e.g., Boys & Girls Club).
 While the nature of